-Alberto Aquilani was brought to Liverpool to replace the Xabi Alonso – the Italian had big shoes to fill and it didn’t work out for him at Anfield.
+Alberto Aquilani was brought to Liverpool as a replacement for Xabi Alonso, the Italian had big shoes to fill, but it didn’t work out.

-Aquilani was revered as one of the most up and coming midfielders in Europe and was considered hot property; so soon after their World Cup triumph, Italian footballers had high stock.
+Aquilani was revered as one of the most up and coming midfielders in Europe in 2009 and was considered hot property, so soon after their World Cup triumph, Italian footballers had high stock.

-The now 34-year-old has spoken with Gianluca Di Marzio about his career and his time with Liverpool did come up, the midfielder rejected offers from Chelsea and Arsenal according to the same report – via Sport Witness.
+The now 34-year-old has spoken with Gianluca Di Marzio about his career and explained how he rejected offers from Chelsea and Arsenal to join the Reds.

 “It was difficult,” Aquilani said.
 “I was going to England, in a cold city, an important change, but I played with incredible players.
 [Fernando] Torres, [Javier] Mascherano, [Dirk] Kuyt.”